 Ribs: Your ribs play an important role in protecting some of our most important organs, as well as giving your chest support and shape.
 When the ribcage breaks, it can cut through organs, rupture blood vessels, and injure muscles.

 Blood vessels: It’s incredibly common for blood vessels to rupture when you suffer from internal injuries.
 During accidents, falls, and attacks, they twist and stretch, eventually becoming torn.
 When this happens, it causes internal bleeding.
 Internal bleeding can be difficult to detect and is life-threatening if not treated immediately.
 Often times, surgery is needed just to determine where the tear is.

 Heart: Your heart, like your lungs, is protected by your ribcage.
 It plays a vital role in your body’s ability to function.
 The heart pumps blood throughout the body, supplying your organs and muscles with nutrients and oxygen.
 There is a chance that a broken rib can puncture your heart or tear an aorta, thus pumping blood into your chest.

 No matter which parts of your body suffered from your accident, you shouldn’t have to pay for someone else’s actions or negligence.
 Internal injuries are serious, and can often result in high medical bills, a long recovery time, and intense pain.
-If you have suffered internal damage because someone else made a bad decision, you should seek an experienced attorney who can help you get the settlement that you deserve.
+If you have suffered internal damage because someone else made a bad decision, you should seek an experienced Phoenix internal organ injury lawyer who can help you get the settlement that you deserve.

 Like we’ve said in the sections above, it can be difficult to immediately notice internal injuries.
 Unlike with cuts, broken bones, and abrasions, there is often no clear indicator that something is wrong.
 That is why you should be aware of the symptoms of internal injuries and seek help if you suspect you may have suffered internal damage.
 Some of the most common symptoms are: